Septic Shock Medication

 Class Summary

-Early treatment with empirical antibiotics is the only other proven medical treatment in septic shock.
-Use of broad-spectrum and/or multiple antibiotics provide the necessary coverage.
-In children who are immunocompetent, monotherapy is possible with a third-generation cephalosporin (eg, cefotaxime, ceftriaxone, ceftazidime).
-An antipseudomonal penicillin or carbapenem is used as monotherapy for adults who are immunocompetent.
+Early empiric antibiotic therapy is the only other proven medical treatment in septic shock.
+Use of broad-spectrum or multiple antibiotics provides the necessary wide coverage.
+In children who are immunocompetent, monotherapy with a third-generation cephalosporin (eg, cefotaxime, ceftriaxone, or ceftazidime) is possible.
+In immunocompetent adults, an antipseudomonal penicillin or carbapenem is used as monotherapy.

 Penicillinase-resistant synthetic penicillins and a third-generation cephalosporin are used for combination therapy in children.
-Combination therapy in adults involves a third-generation cephalosporin plus anaerobic coverage (ie, clindamycin, metronidazole) or a fluoroquinolone plus clindamycin.
-All antibiotics should be administered IV initially.
+Combination therapy in adults involves a third-generation cephalosporin plus anaerobic coverage (ie, clindamycin or metronidazole) or a fluoroquinolone plus clindamycin.
+All antibiotics should initially be administered IV.

 Cefotaxime (Claforan)

-Cefotaxime is a third-generation cephalosporin with broad-spectrum, gram-negative activity.
+Cefotaxime is a third-generation cephalosporin with broad-spectrum gram-negative activity.
 It has lower efficacy against gram-positive organisms and higher efficacy against resistant organisms.
-Cefotaxime is used for increasing prevalence of penicillinase-producing microorganisms.
-It inhibits bacterial cell wall synthesis by binding to 1 or more penicillin-binding proteins.
-Cell wall autolytic enzymes lyse bacteria, while cell wall assembly is arrested.
+Cefotaxime is used to treat against an increasing prevalence of penicillinase-producing microorganisms.
+This agent inhibits bacterial cell-wall synthesis by binding to 1 or more penicillin-binding proteins.
+Cell-wall autolytic enzymes lyse bacteria, and cell-wall assembly is arrested.

 Imipenem-cilastatin is a carbapenem with activity against most gram-positive organisms (except MRSA), gram-negative organisms, and anaerobes.
-It is used for treatment of multiple organism infections in which other agents do not have wide-spectrum coverage or are contraindicated due to their potential for toxicity.
+It is used for treatment of multiple organism infections in which other agents do not have wide-spectrum coverage or are contraindicated because of their potential for toxicity.

 Meropenem (Merrem)

-Meropenem is a carbapenem with slightly increased activity against gram-negative organisms and slightly decreased activity against staphylococci and streptococci compared to imipenem.
-It is less likely to cause seizures and superior penetration of blood-brain barrier compared to imipenem.
+Meropenem is a carbapenem with slightly increased activity against gram-negative organisms and slightly decreased activity against staphylococci and streptococci relative to imipenem.
+Compared with imipenem, it is less likely to cause seizures and better able to penetrate the blood-brain barrier.

 Clindamycin (Cleocin)